tst2005/lua-uniformapi/README.md

 * LuaJIT 2.0 (equal to Lua 5.1)
 * LuaJIT 2.1 (partialy equal to Lua 5.2)

-# not supported versions
+# Not supported versions

 * Lua 5.0 seems to have too many things to be fixed to be supported but I have tried for the fun!

-If you want also try
+If you want even try

 ```lua
 local G=_G